javascript-constructor-en-clase

 • constructor() is the special method of the class.

-• parameter1, parameter2 are parameters that you can pass to the constructor when creating the instance.
+• parameter1, parameter2 are parameters you can pass to the constructor when the instance is created.

 • this.property1 and this.property2 assign values to the object’s properties.